TrueBlocks/trueblocks-docker/README.md

 Before you bring the TrueBlocks docker container up, take the time to configure the following options:
 - what port do you want to run the trueblocks api server on?
 Set this in docker-compose.yml.
 Right now, the ports line reads 80:80.
 If you want to change this from port 80 to, say, 8181, then change this to 8181:80.
 - What is your node's RPC endpoint?
-For some users, this is http://localhost:8545, but due to Docker's approach to networking, this is probably not the address you want to use (see [What is my RPC endpoint?](#what-is-my-rpc-endpoint)).
-Whatever the case, set your RPC endpoint in the trueblocks.public.dappnode.eth.env file to `RPC_PROVIDER=http://your-rpc-provider:port`.
+Set your RPC endpoint in the **trueblocks.public.dappnode.eth.env** file to `RPC_PROVIDER=http://your-rpc-provider:port`.
+Note that finding your RPC endpoint can initially be quite difficult (see [What is my RPC endpoint?](#what-is-my-rpc-endpoint)).
 - Now you're ready to run trueblocks!

 ## First run